Are You Feeling Lonely? Online Counseling Is Here To Help

 Lonely feelings can also be due to a big change in life.
 Maybe you have grown apart emotionally from people or had a change of home situation like empty nest or moved recently, which hasn't allowed for making new friends yet.
 Living in rural areas with few people has been linked to feelings of loneliness and isolation.
 Although time and more opportunities to connect with people may be the key to reducing your symptoms of loneliness, it may be best to speak with someone who understands what you are experiencing.
 It may be time for you to consider getting more involved in your community or picking up a new interest or activity that encourages interaction with others.
 It is a bonus if those people share a common interest with you as similarities lend the way to greater connection.
 Are you someone who gets a greater feeling of connection in a big group or do you feel connected more in one-on-one interactions?

-It could also be that you are interacting in relationships on more of a shallow, surface level and need to develop some relationships in your life that are deeper and more meaningful.
+It could also be that you are interacting in relationships on more of a surface level and need to develop some relationships in your life that are deeper and more meaningful.
 It could be that you feel like you have to put a sometimes false self forward to feel accepted.
 Overtime, this can start to feel like people don't know the real you and can contribute to loneliness.
-In the current age of social media, it can be easier to choose or to be exposed to the types of relationships that are more surface or less "real".
+In the age of social media, it can be easier to choose or to be exposed to the types of relationships that are more surface or less "real."
 You may not have had a lot of opportunity or practice with the kind of relationship that comes with sharing something other than pictures or quick messages with someone.
 Remember that true connection takes time and effort and requires both people getting "real" about themselves.